hastef88/wso2.tryouts/JMSPublisherCacheMediator/readme.md

 </proxy>
 ```

-In the above configuration, the "connectionFactoryName" property points to the connectionFactory chosen to publish to topics from the ESB_HOME/repository/conf/jndi.properties file.
+In the above configuration, the "topicConnectionFactoryName" property points to the connectionFactory chosen to publish to topics from the ESB_HOME/repository/conf/jndi.properties file (If you publish to a queue, you need to set the "queueConnectionFactory" property).
 And the "cacheExpirationInterval" points to the interval at which the cached JMS sessions would expire (in seconds).

-*Both these properties are static and cannot be changed once the server is started.
+*CacheExpirationInterval is static across all proxies using the mediator, and cannot be changed once the server is started.

-*If the cacheExpirationInterval is less than the time taken to publish a single message, there is a possiblity of the JMS session being destroyed while publishing is in progress.
+*If the cacheExpirationInterval is less than the time taken to publish a single message, there is a possibility of the JMS session being destroyed while publishing is in progress.
 To avoid this, always use a sensible interval for cache expiry.
 The wso2 carbon cache runs checks for expiration every 30 seconds, so it is ideal to maintain the cacheExpirationInterval as a value > 30).

 [1] : http://waruapz.blogspot.com/2014/10/jms-performance-tuning-with-wso2-esb.html
 [2] : https://github.com/hastef88/wso2.tryouts/blob/master/JMSPublisherCacheMediator/test_artifacts/Performance%20comparison%20-%20JMS%20Publisher%20Caching%20vs%20Non-caching.pdf